anushac96/Voting-Dapp/README.md

 The repository contains the code for both the smart contract and the frontend application, and can be used as a reference or a starting point for developing similar decentralized applications.
 To run the application, the user needs to have npm, truffle, and Metamask installed on their system.

+# Features includes
+1. Register Candidate
+2. Register Voter
+3. View Voter status
+4. Delegate the vote to other voter with respect to the address
+5. Start the voting/election process
+6. Stop the voting/election process
+7. Name the election
+8. Total numbers of votes for each of the candidates
+9. Vote to candidate
+10. Display the winner of the election

 # Team Members
 1. Anusha Hadagali CWID: 885451450 Email ID: anusha.hadagali@csu.fullerton.edu
 3. Surrajkumar Prabhu Venkatesh CWID: 885198499 Email ID: surrajkumar2000@csu.fullerton.edu